 Economizers allow school districts and government agencies to utilize the outside air to raise or lower the inside temperature without engaging use of a standard heating or cooling system.
 The concept is very simple.
-Computers determine when economizers are to be used, and for how long.
+Computers determine when economizers are to be used and for how long.
 Typically, they pull in outside air overnight to alter the inside air temperature of the building.
 This system only requires the energy to move air.
 The load on the heating and cooling system is drastically reduced.

-Kitchen exhaust fans are typically turned on at the beginning of the school day and continue to run the majority of the day.
+Kitchen exhaust fans are typically turned on at the beginning of the school day and continue to run most of the day.
 Particulate measurement systems measure the actual exhaust air quality and increase or reduce the speed of the exhaust fans to maximize the quality of the air.
 This system allows the best air quality at the lowest energy cost.

 A combustion maximizer increases the efficiency of gas combustion systems.
 Carbon monoxide is a dangerous byproduct of improper ventilation in combustion chambers.
 The typical safety precaution is to increase the oxygen intake to negate any possibility of CO over-production.
 However, this process is extremely inefficient and increases utility costs.
 Combustion-maximizers, on the other hand, measure the exiting air quality and adjust the intake to ensure the right amount of oxygen to minimize CO production and maximize energy savings.